ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Transport Connection State {#transport-connection-state}

 C.SMSS: The Sender Maximum Send Size in bytes.
-The maximum size of a single packet transmission, including the portion of the packet that the transport protocol implementation tracks for congestion control purposes.
+The maximum size of a single transmission, including the portion of the packet that the transport protocol implementation tracks for congestion control purposes.
 C.SMSS MUST include transport protocol payload data.